 Cloverlodge Care Center is a small non-profit nursing home in Saint Edward, Nebraska.
-With an overall score of B+, this looks like a high quality nursing home.
-In fact, we ranked this nursing home in the top third of all facilities in the nation.
-If you look below, you can see this nursing home's category ratings, which are also strong.
+With an overall score of A-, this is without a doubt an impressive nursing home.
+In fact, we ranked this nursing home in the top quarter of all facilities in the United States.
+If you look below, you will see this place's category grades, which are also impressive.

 Cloverlodge Care Center